Big B's Backyard

 This is the most important lighting.
 You need clear, bright light directly over your cooking surfaces.

 • Placement: Lights should be positioned to shine over your shoulder or from the side.
-Never place a light directly behind you, as you will just cast a shadow over the food.
+Never place a light directly behind you.
+You will just cast a shadow over the food.

-• Heat Resistance: Ensure any fixtures near the grill are rated for high temperatures and are easy to wipe clean of grease.
+• Heat Resistance: Make sure any fixtures near the grill can handle high heat.
+They should also be easy to wipe clean of grease.

 2. Ambient Lighting: The Social Zone